gregoriosiravo/gregoriosiravo/README.md

 Currently working with Capgemini as Frontend Developer. <br/>
 Willing to work in a ***Mobile development project.***

-- 🏠 I'm based in Rome but I'm open to new opportunity in other countries.
+- 🏠 I'm based in Milan but I'm open to new opportunity in other countries.
 - 👀 I’m interested in programming code, for example Laravel, Dart, Vue.js, React
 - 🌱 I’m currently increasing my knowledge in Vue.js
-- 💞️ I’m looking to collaborate on Mobile Application Projects and Vue Projects
+- 💞️ I’m looking to collaborate on Mobile Application Projects
 - 📫 How to reach me: on my [Linkedin Profile](https://www.linkedin.com/in/gregorio-siravo-a58660187/)

 ### Skills